emiliebumatay/portfolio/README.md

 ### 2️⃣ Data Analysis & Dashboard (Power BI)
 * **Executive-level dashboard design:** Designed a clean, easy-to-navigate interface using intuitive visual hierarchies, uniform theme colors, and global interactive filters.

-### Data Cleaning [tool icon] - Python (Google Colab)
-Excel was used to handle initial data cleaning.
-I removed duplicate rows and filtered the dataset to include only 'Approved' transactions, dropping any pending or rejected requests.
-I also standardized the spend amounts into a consistent numeric format.
-(used Pandas)
-(you can also create visualizations using Python -- matplotlib, seaborn -- pip install matplotlib)

-To fix inconsistent date formats, I moved the data into Google Colab and used Python to clean the dates efficiently.
-While in Python, I also standardized the department and vendor names to ensure consistent spelling and capitalization across the board.
-### Data Analysis and Visualization
-I used Excel pivot tables to perform a quick validation of the over-budget areas, before loading the clean dataset into Power BI to build the relational data model, write my KPI measures, and design the final dashboard.
 ## Insights and Visualizations
 - **Departmental overspend concentration:** Applying the 80/20 rule (Pareto principle), just two departments—*Marketing & Sales* and *Facilities & Ops*—are the primary risk areas driving a combined **₱8.69M** of the total budget overspend.
 Focusing cost-saving efforts on just these two areas allows the company to maximize its impact and easily hit the target.
 <div align="center">